D1maSD/MapKitApp/README.md

 # MapKitApp
-This app I do to understaind VIPER architecture.
+This app I do to understand VIPER architecture.
 Main point of this app is improve my skills as a developer, when I work with real projects.
 This app was build on VIPER architecture and include a 5 university laboratory work.
 I learn methodical material and started work with this project.
 I wanna tell more about this 5 apps, collected to this one, named MapKitApp.
 - Map app
 - Player app
 - Shedule app